 To grain or not to grain?
 That is the question.
 There are die-hard advocates of grain free diets for pets, while others are firm believers that grains are great for pets.
 With so much information available to pet parents, it can be overwhelming to sort through it all and make an informed decision.
 In part one of our series, we outline some of the basics to help you make the best decision for your pet.

-Let's establish some definitions: Grains are seeds from grasses that contain high amounts of carbohydrates, small amounts of protein and other nutrients like fiber, vitamins and minerals.
+What exactly is grain?Let's establish some definitions: Grains are seeds from grasses that contain high amounts of carbohydrates, small amounts of protein and other nutrients like fiber, vitamins and minerals.
 Ingredients that qualify as grains include wheat, rice, oats, and even dried corn.
 Ingredients that do not qualify as grains (and thus, can be included in foods marketed as 'grain-free') include white and sweet potatoes, peas, legumes, tapioca, and others.

 The Pros: Why Grains Could Be GoodGrains are included in dog food for a number of reasons:

-First of all, kibble needs something to bind it together.
+- First of all, kibble needs something to bind it together.

 There are also many nutritional benefits that come from grains:

-Whole grains provide a rich source of vitamins, minerals, carbohydrates and proteins.
+- Whole grains provide a rich source of vitamins, minerals, carbohydrates and proteins.

-Grains like oatmeal can provide soluble fiber that may ease bowel irregularities and contribute to colon health in senior dogs.
+- Grains like oatmeal can provide soluble fiber that may ease bowel irregularities and contribute to colon health in senior dogs.

-Additionally, quality grains in small amounts can be a great source of energy.
+- Additionally, quality grains in small amounts can be a great source of energy.